gr8lawrence/gr8lawrence.github.io/_posts/2023-10-02-visualize_patient_geography.md

  4 28315
  5 27616
 ```
-We begin by counting up the number of patients from each zipcode using the `summarise()`
+Now, we count up the number of patients from each zipcode using the `summarise()`
 function:
 ```R
 zip_sum <- clean_df %>%